 - Information provided by the applicant directly to GCDS

-Keep in mind that the recommendation from School and Student Service by NAIS (SSS), based on information from the PFS, serves only as a guideline.
+Keep in mind that the recommendation from School and Student Services by NAIS (SSS), based on information from the PFS, serves only as a guideline.
 The final decision on aid awards is made by Greenwich Country Day School’s Financial Aid Committee.